MCFE

 • Numeracy skills sufficient to perform basic operations (addition, subtraction, multiplication and division) using a calculator

-• Digital literacy sufficient to access and browse the internet, log into a website, watch videos, read text online and, where applicable, update, save and submit PDF assessments
+• Digital literacy sufficient to access and browse the internet, complete online forms (such as the enrolment form), log into a website, watch videos, read text online and, complete theory assessments online, upload and download and use Zoom

-If you do not have some or all these skills, you may be eligible for Foundation Skills training.
+If you do not have some or all these skills, you may be eligible for Foundation Skills training at another provider.
 This will be discussed with you at your Pre-Training Review.

 ENROLMENT